daniel-ifenna/Retail-sales-analysis/README.md

 ### Date: 19th April 2025

 ## Objective
-This report analyzes the weekly sales of over 45 stores to uncover trends, evaluate the impact of markdowns and holidays, and create a predictive future performance using machine learning models.
+This report analyzes the weekly sales of over 45 stores to uncover trends, evaluate the impact of markdowns and holidays on weekly sales.
 ## Business Questions
 **1. What is the overall trend in sales over time** The analysis revealed a seasonal pattern in sales, with noticeable spikes during the holiday such as the Christmas period.
 However, a noticeable gradual decline occurs after the 1st Quarter of the year.